What is a Watershed Restoration Plan and what is it used for?

 Flathead-Stillwater Watershed Restoration Plan

-The Flathead Conservation District (FCD) is creating a plan for the Flathead-Stillwater Watershed in response to the completion of the Flathead-Stillwater Total Maximum Daily Load (TMDL) in 2014.
-The WRP is focusing restoration efforts on listed impaired streams in this TMDL.
+The Flathead Conservation District (FCD) has created a plan for the Flathead-Stillwater Watershed in response to the completion of the Flathead-Stillwater Total Maximum Daily Load (TMDL) in 2014.
+The WRP focuses restoration efforts on listed impaired streams in this TMDL.
 Other streams of concern listed by the FCD and local stakeholders are also included in the WRP.
-This document is in the final stages and will be available to the public soon.

 FCD will use this document to collaborate with other watershed groups and stream shore landowners in the Flathead-Stillwater Watershed to restore impaired streams and streams of concern using Best Management Practices (BMPs) and other restoration techniques.